 • Advisor to the CEO

-Members of SPEC were briefed five times in 2022 on priority topics such as climate change, biodiversity, water, human rights and stakeholder engagement.
+Members of SPEC and NZEC were briefed routinely in 2024 on priority topics such as operational emissions reductions, biodiversity, water, human rights and stakeholder engagement.
 The council’s scope includes:

-• Reviewing and approving public policy and sustainability policies, positions, strategies, goals and actions on priority matters.
+• Reviewing and approving public policy and sustainability policies, positions, strategies, goals and actions on priority matters including those related to climate change.

-• Prioritizing resource allocation to external engagement and initiatives.
+• Prioritizing resource allocation to internal emissions reductions activities and external engagement and initiatives.

 • Recommending which issues warrant additional executive leadership, full ELT review or additional board engagement.